stridecolossus/JOVE/docs/blog/part-2-triangle/pipeline.md

 glslc triangle.vert -o spv.triangle.vert
 ```

+Warning: If the SPIV code is part of the IDE demo project (which it is in our case) the compiled file will also need to be refreshed.

 ### Configuration

 A new configuration class is implemented to load and configure the two shaders: